pennvi/pennwatson/README.md

-an ongoing piece: hopefully lasting more than one year.
+an ongoing piece: hopefully lasting more than one year. more writing, music stuff, and a section on teaching to be added.